-We have our own platform for questions and answers, and that’s where a reader asked us about some good websites on questions related to science, particularly physics and chemistry?
+We have our own platform for questions and answers [no longer available], and that’s where a reader asked us about some good websites on questions related to science, particularly physics and chemistry?
 He got the help he needed.
 Perhaps, with the help of this post and the seven websites mentioned here, you will too.

 My colleague Tim started off the discussion with How Stuff Works.
 Anyone who has used the service knows that if you want to really cure your curiosity about the world around you, the basics here are of great help.
 Sometimes to satiate my own thirst for knowledge, I click on the Random button, which serves up interesting articles which otherwise I wouldn’t dream of reading.
 Like – How do you mask your scent while you hunt?
 The categories cover nearly everything, but read deeply and you will see that most of them have a scientific basis.
 I would recommend that you check out their Tools section and give an ear to their podcasts.